hasura/graphql-engine/docs/graphql/core/remote-schemas/remote-schema-permissions.rst

 Argument Presets
 ----------------

-The role-based schema only helps in changing the type definitions that are expose.
+The role-based schema only helps in changing the type definitions that are exposed.
 Argument presets are used to introduce constraints in arguments.

 Argument presets can inject values from session variables or static values during execution.